 The Education Policy and Practice Research (EPPrG) Group includes staff with national and international research profiles, as well as early career researchers.
 EPPrG examines how educational policy plays out through the intersection between education research and education practice.
 We draw upon and develop researcher-practitioner networks and partnerships to develop original perspectives on policy themes.
 EPPrG mobilises empirical and theoretical lenses upon policy and is involved in national and European projects such as those funded by Erasmus+.
 Through our research and consultancy, EPPrG employs a critical and constructive lens upon contemporary education policy in local, national and international settings.

-The following impact case studies are linked to this subject area:
+The following impact case studies previously led by Nottingham Institute of Education Academics, are linked to this subject area: